MikeBazMSFT/CourseSupport/CourseTakeaways.md

 # Intro

-This is a set of information I discuss with classes when presenting Azure Microsoft Official Curriculum.
+This is a set of information I discuss with classes as part of my "end of class" summary when I am presenting Azure Microsoft Official Curriculum.
 These are personal opinions and are not the official position of Microsoft.
 I update this document on occasion based on new information, class feedback, etc. - you can use the revision number at the top of the Gist page to track changes over time.

 # Exam Tips